CannabisFacts.ca

 Other

-Other support for ending cannabis prohibition in Canada
+'Other' support for ending cannabis prohibition in Canada

-June 9, 2004 - The Fraser Institute (a Conservative Think Tank)
+June 9, 2004 - The Fraser Institute

-"Marijuana Growth in British Columbia"
+Report: "Marijuana Growth in British Columbia"

-Report Author: Stephen Easton
+Author: Stephen Easton

 'The policies that we have in place just aren't effective in suppressing the activity,' says SFU economist Stephen Easton.
 'It seems to me one reasonable alternative is that of legalization -- treat any social problems directly and openly, and then benefit from the revenue... generated by the marijuana industry.'

-Click here for the News Release
+News Release

-Click here for the Complete Publication
+Complete Publication

 Related resources